QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 Flux.jl
 ---------

-Another is Flux.jl, which is a machine-learning library in Julia
+Another is `Flux.jl <https://github.com/FluxML/Flux.jl>`_, which is a machine-learning library in Julia

 AD is one of the main reasons that machine learning has become so powerful in recent years, and is an essential component of any ML package